Colophon

 Simplicity

 As you can see, this site is pretty miminal.
 That is an intentional choice.
-Could I litter the page with animations, throw in subtle SVG backgrounds, and hijack your scroll function and cursor?
+Could I litter the page with animations, throw in subtle SVG backgrounds, and hijack your scroll behavior and cursor?
 Yeah, I guess.

 Someone I respect on tech Twitter X snidely mentioned once that minimalistic design is for developers with poor design skills.
 That is an opinion.